Heat Pumps: Time to Rethink Your Heating. Make the move to low-carbon heating with a heat pump.

 A heat pump is an electrical device which uses the air outside a home to create heat inside.
 It works the same as a boiler but has a much lower environmental impact.
 In a well-insulated home, a heat pump can be more economical and energy-efficient than standard home heating systems.

 But the air outside is cold?
 That’s not a problem.
 A heat pump can heat a home even on the coldest of winter days – when temperatures are as low as -18 degrees Celsius.

 The days of turning your boiler on and off are also over.
 You can regulate your heat pump to maintain a preferred comfort setting such as 20 degrees.
-The heat pump will turn on and off as needed to maintain that temperature.
+The heat pump will turn on and off to maintain that temperature.
 This also allows you to control your annual costs of running.
 Generally, a heat pump can cost as little as €3 to run a day.
 Payback then can be expected between 5 – 7 years.

 How Much Is It?

-Heat Pumps are set to soar in popularity in Ireland as they play key role in the Governments Climate Action Plan
+Heat Pumps are set to soar in popularity in Ireland as they play a key role in the Governments Climate Action Plan

-Without conducting a technical assessment it is impossible to give an exact quote, however to give you a ballpark figure it would be anywhere between €10,000 and €15,000.
+Without conducting a technical assessment it is impossible to give an exact quote, however, to give you a ballpark figure it would be anywhere between €10,000 and €15,000.
 This is before the application of the grant of €6500.